Michael C. Stenger: Responding to the 2021 Capitol attack

 On January 6, 2021, for more than an hour during the storming of the Capitol that resulted in harm to the Congress, the Capitol, and the process of accepting and counting the votes of the Electoral College, Stenger and House Sergeant-at-arms Paul Irving (members of the Capitol Police Board) repeatedly refused to request the assistance of the D.C.
 National Guard.
 The following day, he resigned as the Senate sergeant-at-arms, with his deputy Jennifer Hemingway taking over on an interim basis.
 The two other top Capitol security officials—House sergeant-at-arms Paul D. Irving and United States Capitol Police chief Steven Sund—also resigned on the same day, amid bipartisan shock and outrage over security lapses that led to the mob's breach and occupation of the Capitol.
 At 1:09, Sund called Irving and Stenger and asked them for an emergency declaration required to call in the D.C.
 National Guard; they both told Sund they would "run it up the chain".
 Irving called back with formal approval an hour later.
 Irving would later deny the 1:09 p.m. conversation took place, though the call was substantiated by phone records.
 In September 2023, Sund testified before the United States House Administration Subcommittee on Oversight.
 He argued that intelligence officials were responsible for the Capitol attack, and that they had neglected to properly share warnings about the potential of the event becoming violent.
 Republican members of the subcommittee indicated they felt Sund received disproportionate blame for the attack on the Capitol from political figures including Pelosi.

 In December 2024, the Subcommittee on Oversight of the 118th Congress released an interim report addressing the security failures of January 6, 2021.
 The bipartisan report concluded that former Capitol Police Chief Steven Sund had “unfairly shouldered the bulk of the blame for the security failures of that day.”
 It emphasized that Sund’s reputation had been unjustly maligned in the immediate aftermath but was “restored” through the subcommittee’s investigation, which uncovered systemic failures and miscommunications across agencies, including the Pentagon and the D.C.
 National Guard.

 Personal life and death

 Stenger was married to the former Janet Oechsner, and they had two children.
-He died from unrevealed causes on June 27, 2022, at the age of 71.
+He died from natural causes on June 27, 2022, at the age of 71.